foodmaher/Teros/README.md

 Teros
 =====
-WARNING: Translation was done using a translator because I do not speak English ... !!

-This works on the dialog screen for easing works ... !!
+This depends on the dialog screen pattern for easier usage ... !!

 Please do not copy the code without mentioning the source ... !!

-This deposit is designed using the IF system ... !!

 Downloads
 =========